TheBlob42/alpacka.nvim/README.md

 Local plugins should be managed by you and therefore come with the following "restrictions":

 - Not added to the lock file
-- The `build` function will be ignored by alpacka
+- The `build` function will be ignored
+- The `branch` property will be ignored
 - Updates have to be done manually

+### `branch`

+Define a specific git branch that should be checked out

+> [!IMPORTANT]
+> If the plugin is already installed simply specifying this property will not switch the branch automatically.
+Either update the plugin or reinstall it for the change to take place

 ### `build`